radius logo

 Looking back on my 30+ year retail management career, I can say that the best lesson I ever learned was taught to me not by one of the many fantastic leaders I worked for, but by a department supervisor who worked for me.

 I was managing a sporting goods specialty store in a busy shopping mall in New Jersey.
 I had been having a tough time figuring out how to get my six department supervisors to successfully complete their weekly merchandise setups before the sales began each Friday.
-We had a routine whereby each Monday morning I would walk the departments with the respective supervisors, we would make a list of the merchandising moves that needed to be made, and then I would follow up on Friday morning to check on execution of the lists.
+We had a routine whereby each Monday morning I would walk the departments with the respective supervisors, we would make a list of the merchandising setups that needed to be made, and then I would follow up on Friday morning to check on execution of the lists.

 Week after week, I was disappointed with the low completion rates.
 And, no matter what I said or did during those Friday "inspections," I could not make progress.